Use Case

 • Tracking of attack targets so that (only) needed traffic is inspected

-• Analytics to identify attack sources for Flowspec filtering
+• Analytics to identify attack sources for intelligent mitigation

 Summary

-Although carpet-bombing and reflection-amplification attacks are complex and difficult to manage, with Arbor Sightline’s multitude of detection mechanisms and Sentinel’s Orchestration you can identify these attacks and manage them to mitigate the impact on your network and your customers.
+Although carpet bombing and reflection-amplification attacks are complex and difficult to manage, with Arbor Sightline's multitude of detection mechanisms and TMS based surgical mitigation you can identify these attacks and manage them to effectively protect your network and your customers.